6 Life-Lessons That 5 Years at University Taught Me

 I never really felt that some criteria were more important than others.

-In the end, people hang out with the people they feel connected to and these criteria offer some sort of connection by providing cultural artifacts and characteristics that people may have in common, share, and subsequently bond on.
+In the end, people hang out with the people they feel connected to.
+These criteria offer some sort of connection by providing cultural artifacts and characteristics that people may have in common, share, and subsequently bond on.

 Culture: you always have a bunch of Spanish, French, English native speakers, Germans…that ultimately always end up in a group together: the Spanish group, the French group, the English native group, the German group, and the locals of course, as explained in the second lesson.